-Attorney General Frosh announces $1.85 billion settlement with student loan servicer Navient - NewsBreak
+Attorney General Frosh Announces $1.85 Billion Settlement with Student Loan Servicer Navient - NewsBreak

-BALTIMORE, MD—Maryland Attorney General Brian E. Frosh this week announced that Navient Corporation, one of the nation’s largest student loan servicers, will provide relief totaling $1.85 billion to resolve allegations of unfair and deceptive student loan servicing practices and abuses in originating predatory student loans.
+BALTIMORE, MD (January 13, 2022) – Maryland Attorney General Brian E. Frosh announced today that Navient Corporation, one of the nation’s largest student loan servicers, will provide relief totaling $1.85 billion to resolve allegations of unfair and deceptive student loan servicing practices and abuses in originating predatory student loans.

 “We alleged that Navient’s conduct was illegal and burdened struggling Marylanders with additional student debt,” said Attorney General Frosh.
 “I am pleased that thousands of Marylanders will receive a significant amount of relief under this settlement.”